agrim-source/Lifeline/README.md

 # Lifeline

-Lifeline is basedd on Android game Lifeline.
+Lifeline is based on Android game Lifeline.

 The story of the game depends on the path, the user chooses.

+It uses nested switch cases.